It’s a worrying time to be in charge.

 We live in a time of unprecedented worry.
 Weary, worried leaders are leading weary, worried teams through lockdowns, financial panic, job uncertainty, health uncertainty and a never-ending deluge of organisational and personal change.

-Hearts are heavy, the future is scary, and you could be forgiven for thinking it’s all a bit too hard.
+Hearts are heavy, the future is scary, and you could be forgiven for thinking it’s all too hard.

-In 2021, we’ve got more things to be worried about than ever.
+In 2021, we’ve got more to worry about than ever.
 Being a leader isn’t simple anymore.
-It’s not just: “be good at doing stuff, and help other people be good at it too” like the good old days.
+It’s not just: “Be good at doing stuff and help other people be good at it too,” like the good old days.

 Now we’re worrying about things like:

 No wonder we’re tired.
 But whatever your job title is – Chief People Officer, Head of Marketing, Manager Strategy and Performance – worrying is not in your official job description.
-There is no prize for Chief Worry Officer, and if you let the pressure overwhelm you, you’re no good to anyone.
+There is no prize for a Chief Worry Officer; if you let the pressure overwhelm you, you’re no good to anyone.

 How to lead when you’re worried

-You can’t control most of the things that are keeping you awake at night.
-But here are five useful tips for managing the load.
+You can’t control most of the things keeping you awake at night, but here are five useful tips for managing the load.

 Tip #1: Set clear expectations

 You know how you’re worried about how to do your job right now?
-It’s 10x worse for the people who have less control, less visibility and less agency than you do.
+It’s 10 times worse for people with less control, less visibility and less agency than you do.
 People are wobbly, and rightly so.

-It’s not easy to balance caring for your teams with keeping the wheels turning.
+It’s difficult to balance caring for your teams and keeping the wheels turning.
 Blending compassion and empathy with direction and leadership is hard, but it’s a necessary part of your job.

-Don’t leave people guessing about what you need from them, what the bottom lines are, and what the scaffolds and guidelines are for managing virtual meetings, variable hours and deadlines.
+Don’t leave people guessing about what you need from them, the bottom lines, and the scaffolds and guidelines for managing virtual meetings, variable hours and deadlines.
 Instead, ask them what they need, and agree on what’s expected.
 You’re not being harsh, you’re being helpful.

 Next Steps